MicrosoftDocs/fabric-docs/docs/data-engineering/job-admission-management.md

 :::image type="content" source="media/job-admission-and-management/reserved-job-admission-overview.png" alt-text="Screenshot showing the job concurrency without optimistic job admission in Fabric Spark." lightbox="media/job-admission-and-management/reserved-job-admission-overview.png":::

-With Optimistic job admission, as an example with the same configuration, the capacity would allow 24 jobs to be admitted and start executing with their minimum node configuration during a maximum concurrency scenario as the jobs are admitted accounting for 8 SparkVCores (1 Minimum node configuration of size Medium)
+With Optimistic job admission, as an example with the same configuration, the capacity would allow 24 jobs to be admitted and start executing with their minimum node configuration during a maximum concurrency scenario as the jobs are admitted accounting for eight SparkVCores (one minimum node configuration of size Medium).

 :::image type="content" source="media/job-admission-and-management/job-admission.gif" alt-text="Screenshot showing the job concurrency with optimistic job admission in Fabric Spark." lightbox="media/job-admission-and-management/job-admission.gif":::

-## Job Scale using Spark Autoscale
+## Job scale using Spark Autoscale

-When Spark Autoscale is enabled for the Spark pools, jobs would start executing with their minimum node configuration and during runtime, the job scale up could be triggered and these scales up requests for additional nodes.
-These scales up requests will go through the job admission control which approves the scale up allowing it to scale to its maximum limits based on the total available cores on Spark.
+When Spark Autoscale is enabled for the Spark pools, jobs start executing with their minimum node configuration and during runtime, the job scale up could be triggered and these scales up requests for more nodes.
+These scales up requests go through the job admission control, which approves the scale up allowing it to scale to its maximum limits based on the total available cores on Spark.
 When Autoscale requests are rejected, the active running jobs aren't impacted and continue to run with their current configuration till cores become available.

 :::image type="content" source="media/job-admission-and-management/job-scale-up.gif" alt-text="Screenshot showing the job scale up with optimistic job admission in Fabric Spark." lightbox="media/job-admission-and-management/job-scale-up.gif":::